CBDF Specification: Meta Section (QMail)

 - A SECTION_SEP (

-0x1C) marker is encountered (start of Styles section), OR - EOF is reached (for meta-only documents with the EOF flag).
+0x1C) marker is encountered (start of Styles section), OR - EOF is reached (for standalone meta objects, normally

 3. Key/Value Pair Format